sergeizhy/File-transfer-server-client/README.md

 to the prinmary database

-- clients code is self explanatory define packet -> load the data to the relevent request -> split the packet -> encrypt -> split to the right buffer size -> send same proccess is applied to receiving
+- clients code is self explanatory define packet -> load the data to the relevent request -> split the packet -> encrypt -> split to the right buffer size -> send, same proccess is applied to receiving

-- server code uses socketserver as a wrapper to handle data transaction for each chunk of data, data is processed by StructHandler based on a ready memory templates data unpacking - the data for each request is unique which requires unique object the relevent object is created with the relevent attributes for the request to be translated
+- server code uses socketserver as a wrapper to handle data transaction for each chunk of data, data is processed by StructHandler based on a ready templates data unpacking - the data for each request is unique which requires unique object the relevent object is created with the relevent attributes for the request to be translated